nikbrandt/macOS-CPP-VSC-Config/readme.md

  - **Terminal: Focus Next Terminal Group** (set to `Ctrl + Tab`) – allows for easy terminal switching
  - **Terminal: Forcus Previous Terminal Group** (set to `Ctrl + Shift + Tab`) – same as above, in reverse

+\* If you have an m1 Mac, install the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) plugin for debugging support.

 ### Usage

 See [usage.md](./usage.md).